EU / EEA / Swiss Nationals

 Tier 4 students:

 If you have been granted permission on your visa and you are enrolled on a full-time course of study, you are permitted to work in the UK.
-Depending on your course of study, you will be granted permission to work 10 or 20 hours per week during term-time or full-time during vacation periods, but you must check with your School, as there may be further restrictions by the University on your working hours.
+Depending on your course of study, you will be granted permission to work 10 or 20 hours per week during term-time and full-time during vacation periods.
+However you must check with your School, as there may be further restrictions by the University on your working hours.
 If you are unsure of whether you are allowed to work, or how many hours you are allowed to work, please contact us.

 These are general guidelines for what vacation periods are, but you must always check with your School.

 - Undergraduate students: Vacation periods are in line with the University calendar

 - Postgraduate taught students: Vacation periods are in line with the University calendar except during summer vacation, as Masters students must study full-time to complete their dissertation

 - Postgraduate research students: Vacation periods do not fall in line with the University calendar and students must seek permission from their School at all times when they wish to take a vacation